fos9191/CommunityPanicAlertSystem/README.md

-# Project 2 - Community Panic Alert System
+# Project 3 - Community Panic Alert System

-### by Fiona Eguare & Santosh Venkataraman (Group 13)
+### by Fiona Eguare, Fionnán O'Sullivan, Aaron McCann & Santosh Venkataraman (Group 11)

-This README contains the setup, compilation and testing guidelines for our project 2 submission.
+This README contains the setup, compilation and testing guidelines for our project 3 submission.
 In short, our idea is to provide a service that allows civilians to alert those around them if they feel that they are in danger.
 This program is written in C and makes use of basic C libraries as listed below.
 Enjoy!!!

 ## Specifications

-- This program must be run in WSL or on an Ubuntu machine
+- This program must be run in WSL or on an Linux machine
 - WSL 1 is required to run this program across multiple devices on Windows
 - CC or GCC compiler needed